3 Vibrant Vietnamese Salads To Brighten Up Your Lunches

-We may be days away from summer but it sure doesn't feel like it.
-The sky is grey, coats are still needed when we venture outside and rain always seems to be on the verge of falling.
+We may be days away from summer but it doesn't always feel like it.
+The sky is grey, hoodies are still needed when we venture outside and rain always seems to be on the verge of falling.

 This is why the release of Vietnamese: Simple Vietnamese Food to Cook at Home by Uyen Luu is such perfect timing.
 As Luu writes in the introduction to her salad section, Vietnamese salads are the opposite of a limp pile of leaves.
 "Regarded more as treats than some kind of punishment, they are a riot of leaves, herbs, cucumber, noodles, pickles and deliciously cooked meat."
 They can be eaten rolled in a savoury crêpe, inside a wrap or just as they are, and thanks to the variety of texture and flavour, each bite is enjoyable from start to finish.